concert Venues: Concert halls, Churches, Palaces and Historic Buildings

 |Lobkowicz Palace at Prague Castle|

-Lobkowicz Palace is also the only major venue in Prague to offer lunchtime classical concerts, which take place in its magnificent Music Room.
+Lobkowicz Palace is the only significant music venue in Prague to stage daily classical concerts at lunchtime.

 Lobkowicz Palace concerts: Prague concert tickets